Pandidoux/Minecraft-Server-Template/README.md

 - Different parameters to run on different OS / environnement.

-# How to setup the scripts for your server
-## Download
-1) Open git bash in your MC servers directory
-2) Clone this repo: `git clone https://github.com/Pandidoux/Minecraft-Server-Template.git`
-3) Rename the folder `Minecraft-Server-Template` with the name you want for your server
-4) Add your servers jar files

-## Replace some variable parameters in setup_server.sh
-(if you want automatic installation)
-- Java (path/command)
-`javaExecutable="java"`
-- Java arguments
-`javaArguments="-jar -Xms1G -Xmx2G"`
-- Server installer JAR file `serverInstallerJar="server-installer.jar"`
-- Server JAR file
-`serverJar="server.jar"`
-- Server JAR arguments
-`jarArguments="nogui"`
+# Installation
+1) Install `Git` to run `.sh` scripts
+2) Create your server folder "`server-name`" where you want.
+3) Download the latest [releases](https://github.com/Pandidoux/Minecraft-Server-Template/releases) of Minecraft-Server-Template
+4) Extract the archive content, you will find a folder named `Minecraft-Server-Template-X.X.X`
+5) move all files in the `Minecraft-Server-Template-X.X.X` folder in your `server-name` folder
+6) Add your server.jar file in the `server-name/server` folder

+# Configuration
 ## Replace some variable parameters in start.sh
 (if you want to start your server)
 - Server JAR file (accept "server-*.jar" patern lastest version will be choosen) :